louislam/uptime-kuma/README.md

 Demo Server (Location: Frankfurt - Germany): https://demo.kuma.pet/start-demo

 It is a temporary live demo, all data will be deleted after 10 minutes.
-Sponsored by [Uptime Kuma Sponsors](https://github.com/louislam/uptime-kuma#%EF%B8%8F-sponsors).
+Sponsored by [Up_Or_Down Sponsors](https://github.com/louislam/uptime-kuma#%EF%B8%8F-sponsors).

 ## ⭐ Features